-- We propose a highly flexible and fast method to deal with the problem of ordering uncertainty. - Thanks to the closed-form nature of the forward filters we rely on, it does not require the use of any expensive simulations.
+- We propose a highly flexible and fast method to deal with the problem of ordering uncertainty. - NDLM closed-form sequential learning avoids the use of MCMC/SMC.

 Contribution

 We propose a dynamic method to deal with the uncertainty around series ordering and different contemporaneous dependencies across series in an online fashion.